sgoodluck/distributed-image-uploader-project/README.md

 ## Discussions

-1. How do you think about uploading to S3 and the local queuing process?
+1. **How do you think about uploading to S3 and the local queuing process?**
+   1. I think it makes sense to store the files locally and utilize a database to act as a queue controller.
+This would allow us to see which photos have been uploaded, which ones haven't, and catch failed jobs after too much time has elapsed.
-2. How do we handle variable network speed, file size, and bandwidth resource allocation?
+2. **How do we handle variable network speed, file size, and bandwidth resource allocation?**
+   1. Variations are inevitable.
+Distributing the load will help with variable LAN speeds.
+As for photos we can restrict the max photo size and make sure our IoT devices are behaving within spec.
+As far as bandwidth resources, building in "padding" on all parts seems to be the most prudent approach
-3. How should we observe and monitor the system?
+3. **How should we observe and monitor the system?**
+   1. Some kind of health check system would be prudent.
+The NGINX container can monitor the upload servers themselves, but it would be good to also send some kind of heartbeat to another monitoring service to make sure the system is up and running.
+Logs can also be kept to analyze errors in local or remote uploads.
-4. How are we going to maintain system stability after completion?
+4. **How are we going to maintain system stability after completion?**
+   1. Using containerization is a step in that direction as it allows for easy scaling and portability.
+The code should be well-formatted, commented, and pretty simple.
+Additionally, utilizing health checks and being able to automatically restart the system when things go down would be a good system to implement.

 ## Thanks

-This was a fun assignment!
+This was a very fun assignment!
 I particularly enjoy working on problems that have these real-world constraints and somewhat nebulous requirements.

+Overall, this process took me a bit under 5 hours (including diagrams, readmes, research, etc).
+The actual endpoint was easy and I thought it would be fun to implement containerization and a database to simulate what this might look like in the real world.

 I'm absolutely open to feedback and understand that I may have missed some important considerations in this submission.